 Welcome to the WCSA welfare page!
 Here you will find an outline of services and support available to you both in and out of college.

-Your WCSA welfare and Equality & Diversity officer is: Lily Lewis who can be reached at:
+Your WCSA Welfare Officer is: Wayne Weaver who can be reached at:

 Welfare: My role involves keeping an eye on the welfare and wellbeing of all students in College, which I do with continued welfare training from CUSU.
 Part of the training means that I am able to provide students with confidential welfare support so feel free to contact me with absolutely anything you need to talk about.